davaya/openc2-jadn/jadn-v2.0.md

 #### 4.2.2.4 Compound Type Conformance Requirements

 * A compound type MUST NOT include more than one multiplicity option (set, unique, ordered, or unordered).
-* If CoreType is ArrayOf, TypeOptions MUST include the `vtype` option.
+* If CoreType is ArrayOf, TypeOptions MUST include the `valueType` option.
-* If CoreType is MapOf, TypeOptions MUST include `ktype` and `vtype` options.
+* If CoreType is MapOf, TypeOptions MUST include `keyType` and `valueType` options.
-* The `ktype` option SHOULD be a constrained type such as an enumeration, pattern or semantic valuation keyword that specifies a fixed subset of values.
+* The `keyType` option SHOULD be a constrained type such as an enumeration, pattern or semantic valuation keyword that specifies a fixed subset of values.
-* All values in an ArrayOf or MapOf instance must be an instance of `vtype`.
+* All values in an ArrayOf or MapOf instance must be an instance of `valueType`.
-* All keys in a MapOf instance MUST be an instance of `ktype`.
+* All keys in a MapOf instance MUST be an instance of `keyType`.
 * The number of items in a collection instance MUST NOT be less than minLength.
 * The number of items in a collection instance MUST NOT be greater than maxLength.
 * FieldIDs for Array and Record types denote position within the collection and MUST be numbered consecutively